Dhaka Tribune: Human rights

 The newspaper regularly publishes articles on human rights issues in Bangladesh, including repealing Section 377, inheritance under Hindu law, and press freedom.
-On women's issues, the newspaper has reported that 97% of sex offences in Bangladesh go unreported.
+On women's issues, the newspaper has reported that 97% of sex offenses in Bangladesh go unreported.

 Censorship and defamation

 In 2019, a Dhaka Tribune journalist was arrested and sued under the Digital Security Act for reporting voting irregularities in a by-election.
 The paper has cited Bangladesh's defamation laws as an obstacle to reporting about corruption in the country's security forces.
 Its editorial in response to a documentary about corruption in the country's army was cited by journalist Tim Sebastian during an interview with Bangladesh government advisor Gowher Rizvi on DW.